matinraayai/Luthier/docs/introduction.md

-## Disassembler
+## CodeLifter
-Disassembler is in charge of lifting the instructions in a kernel object, and provide a high-level view of them to the tool writer.
+CodeLifter is in charge of lifting the instructions in a kernel object, and provide a high-level view of them to the tool writer.

 ## Context Manager